-- 1. Be at least 18 years of age.

-- 2. Complete necessary pre/in-service training based on the service plan.
+2. Complete necessary pre/in-service training based on the service plan.

-- 3. Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree.
+3. Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree.

-- 4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •The nature of the crime;

 - •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.